Columbus Crew SC Technical Staff

 Sporting Director & Head Coach: Gregg Berhalter

-The seventh Head Coach and first Sporting Director in Columbus Crew history, Gregg Berhalter became the boss of the Black & Gold – while also assuming the title of Sporting Director – on November 6, 2013.
-The 40-year-old joins the Crew following two years with Swedish club Hammarby IF, where he became the first American club manager within a top-ranked European federation.
+The seventh Head Coach and first Sporting Director in Columbus Crew SC history, Gregg Berhalter became the boss of the Black & Gold – while also assuming the title of Sporting Director – on November 6, 2013.
+The 40-year-old joins Crew SC following two years with Swedish club Hammarby IF, where he became the first American club manager within a top-ranked European federation.
 The Englewood, New Jersey native made his name as a professional player with experience across European football, the U.S. Men’s National Team and Major League Soccer.
-With the Crew, Berhalter is charged with the organization’s head coaching duties, as well as overseeing all player personnel decisions following a club restructuring of its soccer operations.
+With Crew SC, Berhalter is charged with the organization’s head coaching duties, as well as overseeing all player personnel decisions following a club restructuring of its soccer operations.

 Berhalter was introduced to the sport’s technical side at 1860 Munich, where he scouted opponents for the German club from 2007-2009.
 From his time in Europe, Berhalter holds both UEFA A and B Coaching Licenses.
 Berhalter began his coaching career in earnest as a player-coach in his final season under Bruce Arena at Major League Soccer’s LA Galaxy in 2011.
 There, he prepared training sessions, video analysis and scouted opponents en route to the club’s MLS Cup championship.
 In the previous season, Berhalter helped the Galaxy secure the first of its two consecutive Supporters’ Shield titles.